Exploring the HEART of Grandparenting

 TILES PAINTED BY CHILDREN FROM AROUND THE WORLD AND DONATED TO THE MUSEUM ARE DISPLAYED AT THE ENTRANCE

-Women who treated and studied the survivors
+Doctors who treated and studied the survivors

-The bombing changed not only Oklahoma City, but also our state, and our entire country.
+The bombing changed not only Oklahoma City, but also our state and our entire country.
 It was the worst terrorist event on U.S. soil until 9/11.
 All of us were touched in some way, but especially three women who worked in the Department of Psychiatry and Behavioral Sciences.

 “None of us was thinking about studying disasters…But we kept studying …the Oklahoma City survivors over the years..Then started helping with disasters elsewhere.”